paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

 A piece of software, such as a game or web browser, combines these functions to perform more complex tasks.
 These are known as compound operations.

+**How do computers read code?**

+This video is a look at the link between programming languages, compilers, assembler and machine code - [https://www.youtube.com/watch?v=QXjU9qTsYCc](https://www.youtube.com/watch?v=QXjU9qTsYCc) (12:00)

 ## Low level v higher level languages

 A computer program is a list of instructions that enable a computer to perform a specific task.